nishitgupta77/nishit_gupta/README.md

 # TASK 2 - Software Release

-1. Risk analysis based on new changes done should be used to determine what areas to be focused on while testing the application.
+1. Risk analysis based on new changes should be done to determine the areas to be focused on while testing the application.

 2. Create a list that should prioritize on the following: